Mitch Marner scores twice, Maple Leafs beat Blue Jackets 4-1

 Marner put Toronto up 3-1 early in the third when his shot from close in trickled into the crease and was pushed into the net by Korpisalo’s skate.

-Matthews got his third goal of the season late in the third on a power play.
+Matthews got his third goal of the season late in the third on a power play, shooting from the right circle.

+“I thought we were playing pretty good when we went up 2-0, got carried away and turned the puck over a number of times, and they got some momentum,” Maple Leafs coach Mike Babcock said.
+“But we got ourselves reset in between the second and third and came out and played well.”

+Except for the five penalties, the Blue Jackets — who also lost star forward Artemi Panarin to free agency in the offseason — didn’t play badly but couldn’t take advantage of their offensive opportunities.

 UP NEXT